 Entrance Fee: adult single ticket is USD 44

 Iceland Sky Lagoon

-Get ready for the ultimate bathing experience because that is exactly what Iceland Sky's Lagoon will offer.
-This brand new spa will open its doors this upcoming 2021, and we are already looking forward to bathing here!
+Get ready for the ultimate bathing experience because that is precisely what Iceland Sky's Lagoon will offer.
+This brand-new spa will open its doors this upcoming 2021, and we are already looking forward to bathing here!